| At least 50 people from at least five EU states attended this session,

 In Spanish:

-José Iglesias Fernandez, Josep Manuel Busqueta and Manolo Sáez Bayona, Que
+José Iglesias Fernandez, Josep Manuel Busqueta and Manolo Sáez

 es la Renta Basica ?
 Edita Creaccion, Sevilla, (a very short book) and